lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         adjustment is empirically based and reduces (but not eliminates) the potential for over-adjustment.
 However, we have added additional sensitivity analyses to identify covariates that strongly influence the results and discuss the results in light of these findings.
+We have presented the results of excluding the covariate (waist circumferen) in the ESM.

     - *"Latent classes.
 Although this is a very attractive method, based on ESM figure 4, there are 3 parallel declining group trajectories that is mostly